 - Stored in a convenient, clean and sanitary location when not in use.

 Protective clothing must be provided by the employer and should:

 - Be made of a material that does not readily retain nor permit penetration of asbestos fibres.

 - Cover the head and body fully, fitting snugly at the ankles, wrists and neck in order to prevent asbestos fibres from reaching the garments and skin under the protective clothing.

 - Be repaired or replaced if torn.

-Contact us at if you suspect that your building is at risk of having asbestos or other substances that could be compromising your environment.
+Contact us at if you suspect that your building is at risk of having asbestos or lead, mold and radon substances that could be compromising your environment.
 Schedule a consultation appointment today.